criyle/go-judge/README.md

 A REST service to run program in restricted environment (Listening on `localhost:5050` by default).

-- **/run POST execute program in the restricted environment (examples below)**
+- **POST /run execute program in the restricted environment**
-- /file GET list all cached file id to original name map
+- GET /file list all cached file id to original name map
-- /file POST prepare a file in the go judge (in memory), returns fileId (can be referenced in /run parameter)
+  - POST /file prepare a file in the go judge (in memory), returns fileId (can be referenced in /run parameter)
-- /file/:fileId GET downloads file from go judge (in memory), returns file content
+  - GET /file/:fileId downloads file from go judge (in memory), returns file content
-- /file/:fileId DELETE delete file specified by fileId
+  - DELETE /file/:fileId  delete file specified by fileId
-- /ws WebSocket for /run
+- /ws WebSocket version for /run
-- /stream WebSocket for stream run
+- /stream WebSocket for stream run.
+Supports streaming interface
-- /version gets build git version (e.g. `v1.4.0`) together with runtime information (go version, os, platform)
+- GET /version gets build git version (e.g. `v1.9.0`) together with runtime information (go version, os, platform)
-- /config gets some configuration (e.g. `fileStorePath`, `runnerConfig`) together with some supported features
+  - GET /config gets some configuration (e.g. `fileStorePath`, `runnerConfig`) together with some supported features

 ### REST API Interface